2 How to Use R on a Computer

 2.2 Installing an IDE (RStudio and Positron)

-As mentioned earlier, the default R environment that ships with a Windows and macOS install of R is quite limited (see Figure 2.3).
+As mentioned earlier, the default R environment that ships with a Windows and MacOS install of R is quite limited (see Figure 2.3).
 While perfectly functional, it lacks many quality-of-life features found in modern IDEs.
 RStudio and Positron, by contrast, are the two most feature-rich IDEs for R, with RStudio having dominated the community for years and Positron emerging as a compelling newer alternative.

 As of writing this, RStudio is the established choice.
 It has extensive documentation, countless tutorials, and broad support across the R community.
 By contrast, Positron is a much more recent development offering a more flexible and responsive interface built on Visual Studio Code’s foundation.4 Both applications are developed by Posit, a company focused on open-source tools for data science and scientific research.
 For a detailed feature comparison, see Posit’s comparison page.